Johnson Aguiyi-Ironsi: Military career

 From 1961 to 1962, Aguiyi-Ironsi served as the military attaché to the Nigeria High Commission in London, United Kingdom.
 During that period he was promoted to the rank of brigadier.
 During his tenure as military attaché, he attended courses at the Imperial Defence college (renamed Royal College of Defence Studies in 1961), Seaford House, Belgrave Square.
 He was appointed a Member of the Order of the British Empire, Military Division (MBE) in the 1962 New Year Honours list.

-In 1964, he was appointed as the commandant of the entire United Nations peace keeping force in the Congo.
+On 23 December 1964, he was appointed UN Force Commander in the Congo.

 In 1965, Aguiyi-Ironsi was promoted to the rank of major general.
 The same year, Major General C.B.
 Welby-Everard handed over his position as the general officer Commanding, GOC of the entire Nigerian Army to Major General Johnson Thomas Umunnakwe Aguiyi-Ironsi, which made him the first Nigeria indigenous officer to head the entire Nigerian Army.

 In January 1966, a group of army officers, led by Major Chukwuma Nzeogwu, overthrew the central and regional governments of Nigeria, killed the prime minister and tried to take control of the government in a failed coup d'état.
 Nzeogwu was countered, captured and imprisoned by Major General Aguiyi-Ironsi.

 Aguiyi-Ironsi was named military head of state on 17 January 1966, a position he held until 29 July 1966, when a group of Northern army officers revolted against the government and killed Aguiyi-Ironsi.